 Some of the cons of using landscaping fabric include:

-- Over time, decomposing particles of mulch and soil clog the perforations in the cloth, which keep adequate amounts of water and air from reaching the plant roots leading to the plant’s decline.
+✗ Over time, decomposing particles of mulch and soil clog the perforations in the cloth.
+As the fabric becomes clogged, adequate amounts of water and air are unable to to reach the plant roots, leading to the plant’s decline.

-- The fabric acts as a barrier to organic materials biodegrading in the soil, which lead to an unhealthier soil structure.
+✗ The fabric acts as a barrier to organic materials biodegrading in the soil, which leads to an unhealthier soil structure.

-- Weeds can still grow in the mulch used to cover the fabric.
+✗ Weeds can still grow in the mulch on top of the fabric.

-If these downsides to landscape fabric have you rethinking your options, there are landscape fabric alternatives, such as newspaper and burlap.
+If these downsides to landscape fabric have you rethinking your options, there are landscape fabric alternatives to consider:

 Is Landscape Fabric the Right Choice for Your Project?

-If used properly and in the best situations, landscaping fabric does have its benefits, but it does have its drawbacks.
+If used properly and in the best situations, landscaping fabric does have its benefits, but it also has its drawbacks.

-In fact, and according to the University of Florida, its long-term use can negatively affect soil and plant health and is best used where ornamental plants aren’t growing like pathways or around mailboxes.
+In fact, according to the University of Florida, the long-term use of landscape fabric can negatively affect soil and plant health and is best used where ornamental plants aren’t growing like pathways or around mailboxes.